How is accounts receivable different in RB9 from RB8? If you know RB8, this section highlights the changes in RB9 from RB8 in the Receivables module.

 Flexible, more useful Aged A/R report

-RB9 eliminates the Collection Manager function used in RB8 to handle collections.
-Instead, the Aged A/R Report in RB9 is interactive, so after you compile the report to see who owes you the most money the longest, you click each hyperlinked firm name in the report to get all of their contact info, plus see the record of what collections actions you have already pursued with them.
-You don’t have to go to a separate function anymore.
+The Aged A/R Report in RB9 is interactive, so after you compile the report to see who owes you the most money the longest, you click each hyperlinked firm name in the report to get all of their contact info, plus see the record of what collections actions you have already pursued with them.
+You don’t have to go to a separate function to do collections tasks.

 In RB8, the Aged A/R report is static.
 You can customize it with your search parameters, but once you hit the Search button, RB8 produces a report that is read/print/export only.
 We found out that’s not enough for how you really work.

 This report generated a lot of complaints and suggestions in the Idea Collaborator, because it’s vital to your business — it’s how you get paid.
 So we remade it with your ideas to make it more useful and to fit the more flexible logic of browser-based RB9.

 The major difference in the new Aged A/R report you will notice right away is that it is an interactive grid of clients and their unpaid invoices.
 The default view lists clients with unpaid balances in descending order by the ones who have the largest amount outstanding in the oldest time period — the clients you want to go after first.
 However, you can sort the grid by any of the columns, so you can view the list in ascending or descending order by any time period, grand total owed, firm name or number, assigned collector, or COD status.

 Firm names in RB9’s Aged A/R report are hyperlinked to their profiles in your system, so you can click one to pull up all of their contact information, plus the rest of their details instantly including your collections notes to review.